 Bankruptcy’s negative reputation prevents both individuals and businesses from obtaining relief from debt.
 One of the most pervasive bankruptcy myths is the idea that bankruptcy will devastate the filer’s credit for decades.

-At LSAS Attorneys, we are here to tell you that bankruptcy is not an end.
+At LSS Law, we are here to tell you that bankruptcy is not an end.
 We have supported individuals and business owners who became overwhelmed with debt after life-altering events such as terminal illnesses, natural disasters, and unexpected stock market crashes.
 Others have made poor financial choices, and bankruptcy allowed them to begin again and use what they learned to develop a fail-safe strategy.
 In fact, some of our country’s most legendary entrepreneurs, politicians, and artists filed bankruptcy before achieving fame and success.

 If you are struggling to make ends meet due to mounting debt, we are ready to help you find a solution.
 Call our dedicated bankruptcy attorneys in Fort Lauderdale at (954) 932-5377 today.